The Oldest Chinatown in North America

 For those who want to learn more about a famous cable car, I recommend visiting the Cable Car Museum (free admission).
 Unfortunately, the museum closes at 6 pm, so I didn't have a chance to get inside.
 However, I was able to take some pictures from the open window.

 There is a small slot between the tracks that a cable car's grip uses to grab a cable moving below.
 When a car needs to stop, a driver releases the grip and a car slows down by itself under the weight.
-Cars stop at horizontal sections of the road in order to eliminate brake slides.
+Cars stop at horizontal sections of the road to eliminate brake slides.
 Each car's wheel has brake pads, which can be used if a car's weight is not enough to stop.
 There are also track brakes - large wooden beams, which are pressed against the tracks if activated.
 They are rarely used though as they wear out quickly.
-In case of emergency, when all brakes failed to stop the car, there is a half meter thick metal wedge which stabs into a slot between tracks and immediately stops the car no matter the speed.
-It's an absolute last resort since a gas cutting machine is usually required to remove the wedge from the slot.
+In case of emergency, when all brakes fail to stop the car, there is a half-meter-thick metal wedge which stabs into a slot between tracks and immediately stops the car no matter the speed.
+It's an absolute last resort since a gas-cutting machine is usually required to remove the wedge from the slot.
 But the passengers' safety is a priority.
 A cable car's stop sign in Chinatown (on the picture below): 'English?
 Never heard of it.'

-Since the cable is moving with the constant speed, a car has no problem climbing up even the steepest hills.
+Since the cable is moving at a constant speed, a car has no problem climbing up even the steepest hills.
 It happens though that with a large number of passengers a car starts to slip down the hill.
 In this case, a driver slowly moves a car down and tries to climb the hill again.
-Usually it helps.
+Usually, it helps.
 There is a common joke that car drivers use to scare passengers (who are usually tourists) when a car approaches a steep downhill: 'Folks, today is my first day at work, so hold on tight.'

-For a long time, Americans did not consider the Chinese as full-fledged members of the American society.
-In 1882, the Chinese Exclusion Act imposed a big tax for people of Asian race.
+For a long time, Americans did not consider the Chinese as full-fledged members of American society.
+In 1882, the Chinese Exclusion Act imposed a big tax on people of Asian race.

 The earthquake of 1906 completely destroyed Chinatown.
 City officials even tried to move Chinese from Chinatown (which apparently had become a valuable piece of land due to its proximity to downtown), but they could not do that, because legally Chinese people were not allowed to live anywhere but in Chinatown.

-In early 1900's, one of the residents of Chinatown was caught with plague.
+In the early 1900s, one of the residents of Chinatown was caught with the plague.
 Because of that single incident, people of Asian race were banned from leaving and entering Chinatown.
 City officials used disinfection as an excuse to burn homes and other property in Chinatown.

-Active discrimination existed until 1960's when the last special police squad in Chinatown was finally abolished.
+Active discrimination existed until the 1960s when the last special police squad in Chinatown was finally abolished.

 Today, Chinatown in San Francisco is not much different from other Chinatowns in North America.
 The key word here is 'inexpensive'.

-There are many old buildings in Chinatown that were built back in early 1900's.
+There are many old buildings in Chinatown that were built back in the early 1900s.

 This one, for instance, was built in 1925.